msmorgan/tm-current-effects/README.md

 ![](image_text.png)

 # Current Effects
 The newest Trackmania has a number of special effects that can be applied to your car, including some helpers and many hinderances.
-It can he hard to keep track of what you currently have, especially in cases of LOL maps.
+It can be hard to keep track of what you currently have, especially in cases of LOL maps.

 Showcase: https://youtu.be/0rzvJQJC8gc